electronstudio/pygame-zero-book/chapters/3_python_fundamentals.md

 ## Indentation

 Code is arranged in *blocks*.
-For example, a *function* consists of a one line delcaration followed by a block of several lines of code.
+For example, a *function* consists of a one line declaration followed by a block of several lines of code.
 Similarly, all the lines of a loop form one block.
 A *conditional* has a block of code following the `if` statement (and optionally blocks after the `elif` and `else`. )

 Many languages use `{}` or `()` to delimit a block.
 However Python is unusual: each block begins with `:` and then all the lines of the block